bpburns/bpburns.github.io/content/pages/about.rst

 Posts are written in reStructuredText, which is better than Markdown.

-There is an Atom feed available for subscribing to new posts, which is better than RSS.
+You can subscribe to new posts using the linked Atom feed, which is better than RSS.